Ott Tänak: 2014

 Tänak joined the DMACK World Rally Team in 2014, which he drove under WRC2, and M-Sport, where he took part in Sweden, Portugal and Sardegna with a Ford Fiesta RS WRC.
 Raigo Mõlder served as his co-driver and his WRC-2 teammate was Jari Ketomaa.

 2015

 In 2015, Tänak returned to M-Sport Ford World Rally Team following the retirement of Mikko Hirvonen to compete in the Ford Fiesta RS WRC.
 His best result of the season was claiming third in the 72nd Rally Poland, matching his career-best result.

 2016

-Ott Tänak left the M-Sport World Rally Team and returned to the DMACK World Rally Team, the team he drove for at selected events in 2014.
+Tänak left the M-Sport World Rally Team and returned to the DMACK World Rally Team, the team he drove for at selected events in 2014.
 Tänak achieved two podium finishes during 2016 season.
 Having dominated most of the Rally Poland, Tänak suffered puncture in the penultimate stage and lost out to eventual winner Andreas Mikkelsen.
-He picked up another podium in Wales Rally where he also finished second.
-Tänak finished the season 8th.
+He picked up another podium in Wales Rally, where he also finished second.
+Tänak finished the season eighth.